nodejs/node/doc/api/https.markdown

 The options argument has the following options

-- host: IP or domain of host to make request to.
-Defaults to `'localhost'`.
-- port: port of host to request to.
-Defaults to 443.
-- path: Path to request.
-Default `'/'`.
-- method: HTTP request method.
-Default `'GET'`.

 - `host`: A domain name or IP address of the server to issue the request to.
   Defaults to `'localhost'`.
 - `hostname`: To support `url.parse()` `hostname` is preferred over `host`